stewdio/blackswan/README.md

 - Consider pushing all SVGs into index.html both for quicker load and to make it possible to run from file:/// again.

-- Need hand written section titles for “Puchase” and “Colophon”?
+- Need hand written section titles for “Puchase” and “Colophon” and “Receipt”